 But I’m most troubled by the things — I’ve been attending all of the sessions in this little workshop.
 And I was most disturbed by Jean Arrigo’s comments about her experience and the process of how the PENS report came about.

 And I have to say I’m most disturbed at this meeting now about what we just experienced, about the press was going to be cut off.
 Why are we being secretive?
 I understand why the CIA needs to be secretive.
 We are a public organization.
-And I would like someone from APA leadership to explain their rationale, why they thought a town meeting like this should be cut off, that the press should be excluded after ten minutes.
+And I would like someone from APA leadership to explain their rationale, why they thought a town meeting like this should be cut off, that the press should be excluded after 10 minutes.
 I would really like to know.
 I’m trying to understand.
 That is my problem, is what is the leadership coming from?
 Thank you.

 DR. STEVEN REISNER: My name is Steven Reisner.
 I’ve got a couple of questions.
 My first question — I just want to say that I’m sure many people in this room know that many of us are trying to grapple with the fact that the amendment wasn’t passed today, and I wanted to ask this group a question.
 I wanted to take another vote.
 The amendment states: “Be it resolved that the objectives of the APA shall be to advance psychology as a science and profession and as a means of promoting health, education and welfare.
 And therefore the roles of psychologists in settings in which detainees are deprived of adequate protection of their human rights should be limited as health personnel to the provision of psychological treatment.”
 How many are in favor?
 How many are opposed?
 I want to know why the Council of Representatives is so different in how it votes from the members of the American Psychological Association.
 So, that’s my first question.

 My second question, following up on what Len Rubenstein asked.
 Len Rubenstein spoke about, if we are taking this resolution seriously, where we have to go as an organization.
 I would like to pose this differently.
 I would like to know, if we take this resolution seriously, where we are as an organization.
 I want to know — and there are ethicists in this room, there are people who were involved in the careful wording of this resolution — I want to know if passing this resolution prohibits psychologists from being involved in the enhanced interrogation techniques that the President of the United States authorized can take place at CIA black sites — enhanced.
 The APA leadership, many of the spokespeople for the APA position, has said that the APA only wants to use rapport-building interrogation techniques and that these techniques do no harm.
 Yet the President has authorized enhanced techniques, which means that they are more aversive than those techniques that are approved even in the Army Field Manual, which are no picnic.
-And I want to know from people here who know, the ethicist psychologists in this room who worked on this language: does this resolution prohibit psychologists from participating in enhanced interrogations at CIA black sites?
+And I want to know from people here who know, the ethicist psychologists in this room who worked on this language: Does this resolution prohibit psychologists from participating in enhanced interrogations at CIA black sites?

-I have thirty seconds.
+I have 30 seconds.
 And I want to say one more thing.
 We, as an organization, have seen — the answer to this question of whether this resolution prohibits this participation goes to the essence of who we are as ethical psychologists.
-If we cannot say, "No, we will not participate in enhanced interrogations at CIA black sites," I think we have to seriously question what we are as an organization and, for me, what my allegiance is to this organization, or whether we might have to criticize it from outside the organization at this point.
+If we cannot say, “No, we will not participate in enhanced interrogations at CIA black sites,” I think we have to seriously question what we are as an organization and, for me, what my allegiance is to this organization, or whether we might have to criticize it from outside the organization at this point.
 I would very much like to be able to continue to call myself a member of the American Psychological Association, but it is only possible if the ethical standards of this association are something that I am willing to pay dues to.

 AMY GOODMAN: Dr. Steven Reisner, a member of the Coalition for an Ethical APA, one of the leading voices calling for a moratorium on psychologist participation in interrogations.
-The APA leadership was largely absent from the town hall meeting, but finally, after numerous requests, the Director of Ethics at the APA, Dr. Stephen Behnke, got on stage to defend the resolution.
+The APA leadership was largely absent from the town hall meeting, but finally, after numerous requests, the director of ethics at the APA, Dr. Stephen Behnke, got on stage to defend the resolution.

 DR. STEPHEN BEHNKE: It’s clear that there is much difference of opinion about what APA should do, but please do read this document.
 I hope I can say that it is a positive step in the right direction.
 I know that it does absolutely not go as far as many people think APA ought to go.
 But I do think I can say on behalf of the association that we can all agree it is a step in the right direction.